 - No green light.

-This model works with two AA batteries, so you won’t have to worry about recharging on longer stays in the woods.
-Its 300-lumen maximum output is enough to see for a distance of up to 164 feet.
+This LED headlamp works with two AA alkaline batteries, so you won’t have to worry about recharging on longer stays in the woods after dark.
+Its light output of 300 lumens is enough to see for a distance of up to 164 feet.
 The maximum runtime on the lowest setting is 200 hours.

 - Compact and lightweight.